About the Healthcare AI Innovation Hub

 Share your work at an end-of-program symposium.

-Meet Our Program Coordinator
+Meet Our Program Lead

-Jillian Scandiffio is a Research Analyst in Education, Technology and Innovation at University Health Network and is the Program Coordinator for the Healthcare AI Innovation Hub.
+Jillian Scandiffio is a Research Analyst in Education, Technology and Innovation at University Health Network and is the Program Lead for the Healthcare AI Innovation Hub.
 Jillian has a Master of Science in Physical Activity Epidemiology from Queen’s University and is a recipient of the 3M Health Quality Team Award.
 She has research experience in both academic and clinical environments and has published manuscripts in a range of healthcare areas, including program implementation and evaluation, barriers and facilitators to education, and prevention of negative health outcomes.
 Jillian is passionate about programs ensuring the uptake and optimization of technology-enabled practice and care.

-- Initial meetings with innovators and experts
+- Communication with innovators and experts throughout the program

 - Matching of innovators and experts based on expertise and learning aims